millsmgb/ELEC3609/README.md

 **A MEAN based web application aimed at providing an easy to use way of comparing timetables**

 Note that this has been initially setup in Visual Studio.
-Should be more than usable on any platform.
+Should be usable on any platform.